North Rhine-Westphalia is a state of highly qualified workers and academics

 - Among them are two elite universities: RWTH Aachen University and the Rheinische Friedrich-Wilhelms-Universität Bonn

-- Ten clusters of excellence and five graduate schools ensure top-level teaching
+- 14 clusters of excellence and five graduate schools ensure top-level teaching

 The internationalization of NRW as a study location also makes an important contribution to the innovative strength of the state.
-Nearly one in eight students in NRW has a foreign passport – the largest group of them comes from Turkey, followed by China, Austria, India and Syria.
-The internationalization of NRW as a study location also makes an important contribution to the innovative strength of the state.
-Nearly one in nine students in NRW has a foreign passport – the largest group of them comes from Turkey, followed by China, Austria, India and Russia.
+Nearly one in eight students in NRW has a foreign passport – the largest group of them comes from Türkiye, followed by China, India and Syria.
 Especially popular with international students are the study programs for economics as well as mechanical engineering and information technology.

 School education in North Rhine-Westphalian is shaped by this cultural diversity: Among the more than 6,200 education institutions in the state, there are seven international and 12 foreign schools.
 These not only lay the foundation for an internationally oriented school career, but also represent an important location advantage for the families of foreign nationals working in companies here.
 The international schools are privately run educational institutions.
 Here, students can acquire a university entrance qualification which is internationally recognized.

 In contrast, the organization and the teaching at foreign schools comply with the school regulations applicable in the country of origin as well as preparing the students for the corresponding examinations.